Alluxio/alluxio/docs/en/Running-Alluxio-on-EC2-Yarn.md

 The security group will be set up automatically in the region with all inbound/outbound network traffic opened.
 You can change the security group, region and availability zone in `ec2.yml`.

+Finally, set the "Type" field in `deploy/vagrant/conf/ufs.yml` to `hadoop2`.

 Now you can launch the Alluxio cluster with Hadoop2.4.1 as under filesystem in us-east-1b by running the script under `deploy/vagrant`: